Dvogonen/cyclop_plus/README.md

 My 5v feed was calibrated to 6.15 volts.
 You might want to adjust this if you use 5 volt.
 If you would rather use 3.3 volt, there is an easily accessible pad next to the receiver module can.
 ![ICSP pin header](/images/pcb_33v_display.jpg)
 Please note that if you instead want to connect to solder pads on the back of the PCB, there are two labeled SCL1 and SDA1.
-These are misslabeled.
+These are mislabeled.
 They should be swapped.

 ###Build CYCLOP+ (optional)
 - The project is built using the Arduino development environment.
 Download the Arduino development environment from www.arduino.cc.